Dental Assistant Program

 Provide support and assistance under the instruction and supervision of a dentist.

 Dental assistants can work in private dental offices, dental schools, or hospitals.
-There will be many opportunities for entry level positions, but some dentists prefer to hire experienced assistants, those who have completed a dental assisting program, or have met state requirements.
+There will be many opportunities for entry-level positions, but some dentists prefer to hire experienced assistants, those who have completed a dental assisting program or have met state requirements.

 - Dental Assistant

-Median wage for this career is $16.88 hourly, $35,100 annually.
+The average wage for this career in Florida is $19.79 hourly or $41,170 annually.

 The entire program is 1230 hours.
 Students can earn a certificate at the completion of the following Occupational Completion Points (OCPs):

 Dental Assistant 2

 Location & Course’s Schedule:

 Dental Assistant is available at the following school (s):